1992–93 Vancouver Canucks season: Division Semifinals

+Division Finals

 The Division Final began on the afternoon of May 2 with the Canucks beating Los Angeles 5–2 to take the series lead.
 The Kings looked lethargic in the game, but came out gunning three nights later, as the dreaded combination of Wayne Gretzky and Jari Kurri accounted for five goals in the Kings 6–3 victory.
 In Game Three, the big scorers were at it again, as the Kings ran up a 7–4 win to take the series lead.
 The Canucks' big guns were not to be outdone, though, as they came back with an offensive onslaught have their own to win 7–2 in Game Four.
 Game Five was dominated by the Canucks, but Kelly Hrudey had his best outing of the series, keeping his Kings in a 3–3 tie through regulation time.
 Hrudey continued his theatrics in the fourth period, making several fine saves which included robbing Pavel Bure of what looked like a sure goal.
 But the Kings started to turn the tide in period number five and at the 6:31 mark Gary Shuchuk took a weak shot from a bad angle that found its way under Kirk McLean's arm to give the Kings the winning tally.
 The Canucks were now on the brink of elimination and played Game Six very cautiously.
-After trailing 1-0 after one period, Gerald Diduck and Jim Sandlak gave the Canucks the lead early in the second period, but Dana Murzyn picked a bad time to take two penalties on one play, one for high-sticking, the other for cross-checking.
+After trailing 1–0 after one period, Gerald Diduck and Jim Sandlak gave the Canucks the lead early in the second period, but Dana Murzyn picked a bad time to take two penalties on one play, one for high-sticking, the other for cross-checking.
 The Canucks managed to kill off the first penalty, but botched a line change as the second penalty began and were caught with too many men on the ice.
-The Kings scored three times, twice on the power plays, to take a 4-2 lead into the intermission.
+The Kings scored three times, twice on the power plays, to take a 4–2 lead into the intermission.
 A Wayne Gretzky goal midway through the third period padded their lead, with Trevor Linden getting it back a few minutes later.
 With the score now 5–3, the Canucks pulled McLean to attempt the comeback, but there was no further scoring.
 For the second year in a row, the Canucks had been ousted in the second round after winning the division title.
 After over a decade of very modest post-season success, the fans of Vancouver were now hungry for something more.